The 2026 Portfolio 'Proof of Person' Test: How to Verify Your Digital Identity in an AI-Saturated Market

 - Show Your Process, Not Just Your Product: Create case studies that detail your thinking: the failed approach first, the client feedback that changed direction, the constraint that sparked creativity.

 - Reveal Non-Work Passions: A section on your hiking photos, volunteer work, or favorite books isn't unprofessional; in 2026, it's a subtle authenticity marker.
 It rounds you out as a human being.
-This concept is central to what we call The Portfolio Authenticity Test.
+This concept is central to what we cover in our portfolio authenticity test.

 Your Portfolio as the Central Verification Hub